 #5 Give more than you ask for

-Most salespeople are readily available to sell or upsell but when a customer calls them for the support they are too busy all of a sudden.
+Most salespeople are readily available to sell or upsell but when a customer calls them for support, all of a sudden they are busy.
 These types of salespeople only care about what THEY need!
-If you act like a parasite then next time they’ll just go buy from someone else simply stop taking your call.
+If you act like a parasite then next time they’ll just go buy from someone else and stop taking your calls.
 You’ll lose the relationship and any goodwill you have built so far.
-Instead, if you are genuinely interested in helping them succeed then they will notice that they will understand your true intentions and as a result, they will value the relationship!
+If you genuinely show interest in their success, they will notice and understand your true intentions.
+Consequently, they will value the relationship!